Consensys/docs-template/docs/contribute/submit-a-contribution.md

 # Submit a contribution

-The ConsenSys documentation uses a [docs-as-code](https://www.writethedocs.org/guide/docs-as-code/) approach, meaning documentation is created using the same tools as code.
+The Consensys documentation uses a [docs-as-code](https://www.writethedocs.org/guide/docs-as-code/) approach, meaning documentation is created using the same tools as code.
 The contribution workflow involves proposing changes to the docs by creating [forks and pull requests (PRs)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model)